exercism/v3/languages/ruby/exercises/concept/floating-point-numbers/.docs/after.md

 The [Float Toy page][evanw.github.io-float-toy] has a nice, graphical explanation how a floating-point numbers' bits are converted to an actual floating-point value.

 To repeatedly execute logic, one can use loops.
 In this example the `while` loop is useful because it keeps on looping _while_ a boolean condition evaluates to `true`.
 Ruby implements a loop similar to the `while` loop.
 It's called the `until` loop, and you've probably guessed what it does.
 It keeps looping _until_ a boolean condition evaluates to `true`.
+In some languages, to make a piece of code execute an unlimited number of times, constructs like `while true` are used.
+In Ruby, the `loop` loop exists for that purpose.
+Even though the `loop` loop does not depend on a single condition, it can be canceled by using a `return` or `break` keyword.

 Ruby has no increment operator (`i++`) like some other languages do.
 Instead, constructs like `i += 1` (which is equal to `i = i + 1`) can be used.